Educating Individuals and Practitioners

 Do you offer scholarships?

 Yes, if you struggle with housing or food security.
 This guide is essential, and I don’t want anyone to feel they cannot access it due to financial circumstances.
-Apply here to get a scholarship.
+Apply here to get a partial scholarship.

 Are there refunds?